 The Television and Radio Database is the definitive database for radio and TV programmes broadcast in the UK during the 20th Century.
-When this project is complete, it will contain details of every programme ever broadcast to London, England, from the first regular radio broadcast in 1922 to the millennium eve broadcasts of 1999.
+When the current stage of this project is complete, it will contain details of every programme ever broadcast to London, England, from the first regular radio broadcast in 1922 to the millennium eve broadcasts of 1999.

 The main source for our radio and TV listings is The Times newspaper.
 It began listing full radio schedules on 31st December 1922, just six weeks after the British Broadcasting Company began in the UK, and over 9 months before the Radio Times was first published.
 Other daily newspapers that include listings for London have also been used as a source of reference.
 These include the Daily Mirror, the Daily Express, the Daily Star and The Guardian.
 The advantage of using a daily newspaper is that it is more likely to contain last minute changes to the schedule that would not have been published in the weekly magazines.

-We have now finished adding all 77 years of BBC broadcasting in the twentieth century (with the exception of the World Service and local radio) and the early years of Independent Television.
+We have now finished adding all 77 years of BBC broadcasting in the twentieth century (with the exception of the World Service and local radio), all of Channel 5 (1997-2000) and the first 30 years of Independent Television.
 You can view our progress so far here.
-The remaining services: ITV, Channel 4 and Channel 5 should be completed before 2020.
+The remaining services from ITV and Channel 4 should be completed by 2020.
 This can easily be achieved with YOUR help.
 If a thousand contributors were to add just one day of listings for one service each day it would be complete in just a few months!

 Any help you can offer is most welcomed.
 Simply sign up as a contributor and you will find tools in the Members Area that allow you to add or edit information in the database.
 All additions are manually verified so you can use any printed source in addition to the recommended online resources detailed in the Members Area.